-Cornwall Hill College will be sending their U13 cricket boys to the UK in June 2019.
-They will depart on Friday, 21 June 2019 and return on 06 July 2019.
-They will play 9 matches in total incuding matches against Bedford School, Twyford School, Monkton Combe School, Kings Hall School, Whitgift School, Westbourne House School and Lambrook School.
-To end off their tour they will spend 2 nights in London where they will enjoy the beautiful sights the city has to offer including London Eye, London Dungeon, Madame Tussauds and a Theatre Show.
+Cornwall Hill College sent their U13 cricket boys to the UK in June 2019.
+They departed on Friday, 21 June 2019 and returned on 06 July 2019.
+They played 9 matches in total incuding matches against Bedford School, Twyford School, Monkton Combe School, Kings Hall School, Whitgift School, Westbourne House School and Lambrook School.
+To end off their tour they spent 2 nights in London where they enjoyed the beautiful sights the city has to offer including London Eye, London Dungeon, Madame Tussauds and a Theatre Show.

 Grey High School, from Port Elizabeth, sent their 1st XI cricket team and 2 staff to the UK in June.
 The group departed Port Elizabeth for Manchester on the 17 June and spent 16 nights touring the UK.
 While on tour, they played matches against local schools such as Sedbergh School, Wellington College, Malvern College and Millfield School, to mention a few.
 They also participated in the Silk Trophy Cricket Festival at Eton School where they played matches against other UK schools.
 The group spent 2 nights in London, where they visited the London Eye and the famous Lord’s Cricket Ground.
 After a memorable tour, the group departed London’s Heathrow Airport on the 4th July for Port Elizabeth.